 2. Systems: Sit with your team and map out a step-by-step system for how you’re going to introduce your shiny object to existing patients during routine visits.
 Do you need to prepare a keynote presentation on your iPad to explain it better?
 If this is new for you, I guarantee it’s new for your patients too, and they’ll need education.
 Is it initially presented by hygiene or by the doctor?
 How is the front office discussing the financial arrangements?
 What is your follow-up protocol with patients?
 No patient wants to be your guinea pig as you fumble your way through something new.
 Be prepared and you will present yourself with a great deal more confidence.

 3. Marketing: (Oh come on, you know I had to tackle this topic!)
 Are you just starting with internal marketing until your systems are smooth and polished?
 Are you the first person in your market with this shiny object and can you truly use it to set your practice apart?
 How are you going to ensure your audience doesn’t think you’ve given up general dentistry with all this marketing focus on your exciting new service?
 If you don’t think I’m serious about the last one, think about the recession and the fall of cosmetic dentistry.
 Doctors who over-branded themselves in elective care were the hardest hit because patients didn’t know they did “regular dentistry” anymore.

 It’s not too late

 And if you’ve already handed over that credit card and have committed yourself to your very pretty, sparkly, shiny new object, that’s okay.
 We can definitely still help promote it to existing and new patients.
 But if you haven’t quite made your decision yet, call us and let’s walk through it together.
-We’ll find a way to smoothly integrate this into your overall dental marketing strategy so your end result helps both your patients and your bottom line.
+We’ll find a way to smoothly integrate this into your overall dental marketing strategies so your end result helps both your patients and your bottom line.